MichalSzopa/CuringCalculator/README.md

 The user can add their own conversion factors for added ingredients, as well as comments for specific cold cuts.
 The user is provided with a calendar with visible events such as preparing meats and the end of curing.
 The application sends a notification about the approaching end of the curing process.
-The application is available as a web application and a mobile application.
+The application is available as a mobile application.

 Application created in .NET MAUI with Blazor

+todo:
+styling
+notifications
+more features when they are invented